 Is it you that photographs our wedding, or someone else?
 If you book me - you get me.
 I know that some photographers (and other wedding suppliers!) operate differently, and you might not always get the person who you assume will be capturing your wedding.
 My thoughts on this are simple: you wouldn’t buy your dress on the knowledge that the one you receive might be entirely different, and I think you should treat photography the same.

 Can friends/family view and purchase photographs?
 Yes!
 You and your family/friends can purchase prints and other print products directly from your gallery.

 Do you offer wedding albums?
-Yes, I offer a full range of luxury storybook albums, with additional options such as downscale books and parent albums.
-As these are creative products, I recommend that my clients wait until they have received their final photographs before having an album consultation with me to consider their options.
+Yes, I offer a full range of luxury fine art storybook albums.
+As these are creative products, you have the freedom to purchase this as part of your package or wait until you have received your final photographs before having an album consultation with me to consider your options.

 Do you provide a contract?
 Yes!
 My standard wedding photography contract will be tailored to your chosen package and sent to you electronically for digital signing.
 No printing or posting - it’s all very simple and you will receive a signed copy once completed.
 Note: for your own protection, always ensure you have a signed contract in place with any wedding supplier you choose to do business with, prior to sending any payments.

 How much is your deposit?
 My deposit is 25% of your chosen package and this secures your date.
 Prior to parting with any monies, I will prepare your contract for signing.
 This is all completed online and made as simple as possible.

 What is your turnaround time?
 I generally turnaround full wedding galleries within 6-8 weeks of your wedding date.
 USBs may take slightly longer to arrive.